TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 ### NPCs

 - [[Bevin Gladstar]]: A Firbolg woman with fey markings and tattoos across her hands and face, although her face is partially obscured by a mysterious shroud.
 Bevin is gruff, and has been in a slump since their herb garden stopped developing as they wish.
 - [[Fiona]], Firbolg teen girl who has a bit of a 'ttude.
 She is an orphan who lives at the Church after her parents contracted the same disease that killed their crops.
 Fiona accidentally worsened her parents condition with a bad remedy before taking them to Bevin.
-Since then, Fiona has been learning from Bevin since, seeking to atone for what she sees as the murder of her parents
+Since then, Fiona has been learning from Bevin since, seeking to atone for what she sees as the murder of her parents.

 ### Encounters / Challenges
+- The cure for [[Malachi]]'s [[Effluvia Bloom]] is a potion that [[Bevin Gladstar]] can make,

 ## The Holding Block